 Electronic ballots will be available Feb.
 15 to March 1.
 Voting information will be sent to each eligible member in good standing, as of Feb.
 1, via email.
 Voting will be done through a secure online ballot.

 More information on the candidates will be provided at that time.

-ACES’ Executive Committee members lead a major nonprofit organization that now serves 2,000 members and advocates for editing in various businesses, media and platforms.
+ACES’ Board of Directors members lead a major nonprofit organization that now serves 2,000 members and advocates for editing in various businesses, media and platforms.
 ACES has thrived and grown thanks to scores of volunteer board members over two decades — and those board members have learned business and leadership skills themselves — and now ACES seeks its next leaders to take it into the future.